ibm-cloud-docs/power-iaas/pricing.md

-IBM Cloud Resource Names (CRNs) are identifiers that are assigned to uniquely identify resources within IBM Cloud.
+IBM cloud resource names (CRNs) are identifiers that are assigned to uniquely identify resources within IBM Cloud.
 As CRNs are assigned to individual resources, a comprehensive bill is generated with individual {{site.data.keyword.powerSys_notm}} resource billing.

 When you create a resource, {{site.data.keyword.cloud_notm}} assigns a CRN to the resource.